doma-engineering/do-auth/README.md

 If you ever want to send E-Mail on behalf of DoAuth from your app, you can now use `DoAuth.Mailer.deliver_now!(your_email)`.

+In principle, it's possible to increase security by having an operator enter a PIN to decrypt a secret encrypted at rest.

 ## Installation

 If [available in Hex](https://hex.pm/docs/publish), the package can be installed